Making a deposit

 After a publication is deposited

-Once publications have been deposited, they are reviewed and processed by one of the NED member libraries (either the National Library or the state/territory library where the publisher is based).
+Once publications have been deposited, they are reviewed (some content may not be accepted into the edeposit collection.
+Publishers will be notified if their content is not accepted/falls outside of the content policy) and processed by one of the NED member libraries (either the National Library or the state/territory library where the publisher is based).

 When will my publication be made accessible?